Code-Institute-Submissions/sassy-burgers/README.md

 ![Sassy Burgers Website](https://github.com/GlennJohansson85/sassy-burgers/assets/139962883/60add24a-4783-4c03-9c94-9941ca27edfe)

-)

 ## Introduction

-This project is directed to Sassy Burgers customers.
+This project is directed towards Sassy Burgers customers.
 It's a place where burger lovers can explore a variety of delicious burger options.
 The website is designed to provide information about the restaurant, showcase the menu, and allow customers to get in touch.

 ## Screenshots